Higher-order QCD and electroweak corrections for $t{\bar t}H$ production: Abstract

 \section{Abstract}

-We calculate higher-order QCD and electroweak (EW) corrections for the associated production of a top-antitop quark pair and a Higgs boson ($t{\bar t}H$ production).
-Using soft-gluon resummation in one-particle-inclusive (1PI) kinematics, we present cross sections through approximate N$^3$LO (aN$^3$LO) in QCD and NLO in EW for $t{\bar t}H$ production at LHC energies.
+We calculate higher-order soft-gluon corrections for the associated production of a top-antitop quark pair and a Higgs boson ($t{\bar t}H$ production) using resummation in one-particle-inclusive (1PI) kinematics.
+By adding these corrections to NLO QCD and NLO electroweak (EW) results, we present cross sections through approximate N$^3$LO (aN$^3$LO) in QCD and NLO in EW for $t{\bar t}H$ production at LHC energies.
 These aN$^3$LO QCD + NLO EW results provide significant enhancements over lower orders and a reduced scale dependence.
 Based on our results and current experimental data, we derive a constraint on the deviation of the top quark Yukawa coupling from the Standard Model value which is a probe of new physics beyond it.
 We also calculate top-quark differential distributions in transverse momentum and rapidity.

 \mysection{Introduction}

 The production of a top-antitop quark pair in association with a Higgs boson is a process that has been studied intensely theoretically and experimentally for a long time, and it has been observed by both the ATLAS and the CMS experiments at the LHC \cite{ATLASe,CMSe,CMS1,ATLAS1,CMScp,ATLAS2,CMS2,ATLAS3}.
 The process involves the two heaviest elementary particles in the Standard Model and it provides the possibility of a measurement of the Yukawa coupling of the top quark.
 Determining the Yukawa interactions is not only important as a confirmation of the Standard Model, but it may also probe candidates of new physics beyond it, such as the two-Higgs-doublet models \cite{GCB}, supersymmetric models \cite{HHGK,JGHH}, composite models \cite{DGK,ACP}, the Froggatt-Nielsen model \cite{CFHN}, etc.